o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 maximum number of context is defined by two and it can be adjusted if needed.

-8. Since the context index is not managed by the library and APIs are expecting it from the caller as a parameter, the caller shall consider a proper method to manage it to avoid corruption.
+Note.
+Since the context index is not managed by the library and APIs are expecting it from the caller as a parameter, the caller shall consider a proper method to manage it to avoid corruption.
 The current reference implementation uses a slot and subframe index to